ferrance/dizave58/readme.md

 This is my primary layer, and one of the two default layer choices.
 Although I've included shift on the home row, I mainly use it on the two main thumb keys.
 There is no dedicated shift for the pinky fingers.
+The QWERTY is the same but, you know, with a QWERTY layout.

+The dizave58 uses home row mods in the GACS configuration (for windows) or CAGS (for mac).
+The display shows either a windows or mac symbol to indicate which mode the keyboard is in.
 For an amazing overview of home row mods, check out [precondition's page](https://precondition.github.io/home-row-mods).

+Many of the existing lily58 keymaps use the pinky keys and/or the thumb cluster for the mod keys.
+This isn't really an option on the corne, and didn't strike me as a good use of the thumb cluster on the lily either.
+So I've mostly avoided doing that.
+The outermost thumb keys duplicate, mainly because I couldn't put anything important there because then I'd be missing it on the corne.

 ### Nav Layer
 ![Nav Layer](layer-nav.png)